 Open Heart Surgery Recovery Time

-In my opinion, the recovery from heart valve repair and heart valve replacement surgery needs much, much, much more attention and patient education.
+In my opinion, the recovery time from heart valve repair and heart valve replacement surgery needs much, much, much more attention and patient education.

 "Why does Adam say that?" you might be wondering.